Violevo/Csgo-External/README.md

 # Csgo-External-Aimbot
 Working external aimbot for csgo - got offsets from hazedumper (https://github.com/frk1/hazedumper).
-Should be fully undetected if you update the offsets
+Should be work with updated offsets

 ## Features
 - Aimbot